NEOForCE: Near-Earth Objects' Forecast of Collisional Events: Practical realization and discussion

-Asteroid 2025~JU is newly discovered, with 38 observations spanned over 35 days.
-Its cumulative impact probability is about $6\times10^{-5}$, not very high and it also has only a few significant possible impacts.
-Table~\ref{tab:2025_JU} shows an iconic agreement between two systems with Sentry loosing three possible collisions with a probability less than $5.3\times10^{-9}$ (way below the mentioned completeness level).
+{Asteroid 2008~EX5 is newly discovered, with 61 observations spanned over 32 days.
+Its cumulative impact probability is about $4.5\times10^{-5}$, not very high and it also has only a few significant possible impacts.
+Table~\ref{tab:2008_EX5} shows an agreement between two systems with Sentry loosing 8 possible collisions with a probability less than $1\times10^{-7}$ (below the mentioned completeness level) and NEOForCE looses 7 possible collisions with probabilities less than $5\times10^{-8}$, below the threshold for maximal impact probability.}